McGinley steps down as Antrim boss

 The three-time All Ireland winner with Tyrone led Antrim to Division Three in 2021 but they missed out on promotion to Division Two this year.

-Antrim were knocked out of the inaugural Tailteann Cup on Saturday after a 2-14 to 1-12 defeat to Leitrim, which was a fourth straight defeat for McGinley's side.
+Antrim were knocked out of the inaugural Tailteann Cup on Saturday after a 2-14 to 1-12 defeat by Leitrim, which was a fourth straight defeat for McGinley's side.

-They were also well beaten by Cavan in their Ulster Championship quarter-final.
+That came after a loss to Cavan in the Ulster Championship quarter-final.

+In a statement Antrim county board thanked McGinley, his assistant and former Tyrone team-mate Stephen O'Neill, Sean Kelly, Stephen Quinn and all the backroom team "for their efforts and wish them all the best of luck for the future".

+McGinley took charge of Antrim at the start of 2020 following the departure of Lenny Harbinson.